 MINNEAPOLIS, Minnesota.
 If you’ve been in a serious car accident, in addition to dealing with medical bills, you’ll also likely be dealing with insurance adjusters regarding your damaged vehicle.
 If your vehicle has been seriously damaged, your insurance company may declare it a total loss.
 A totaled vehicle is a car for which the cost of repairs exceeds a predetermined percentage of the vehicle’s current value.
 According to CarInsurance.com, the threshold for Minnesota is 70% of your car’s current value.
 This means that if the cost of repairs to your damaged vehicle exceeds 70% of your car’s current value, your insurance company will declare the vehicle totaled.
 The settlement will be the amount of money your insurance company determines your car to be worth.
+You could then use this to buy another car if you choose to, in which case you can visit website here for more information.
 But this is where settlements can get tricky.

 How your company determines the value of your vehicle can make a big difference in the settlement you receive.
 Your insurance company may use the Kelley Blue Book to determine the value of your car, or your insurance adjuster may use special formulas, or even a computer program to estimate the value of your vehicle.
 While you’ll never receive a settlement that will be enough to purchase a new vehicle if your car has been totaled (just driving a car off the dealership’s lot reduces a car’s value significantly), you can sometimes convince your insurance company to offer you more money for a totaled car by taking certain steps.